philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 .output path(stdout=IO)
 ```

 This is a very bad thing to do in Souffle, because it completely subverts Souffle's indexing mechanisms.
-There is not conceptual issue however.
+There is no conceptual issue however.

 Souffle so happens to not have field accessor notation, but does have structural pattern matching.
 This is not fundamental.

-If Souffle had dot accessor notation the rule would look like
+If Souffle had dot accessor notation the interesting rule would look like
 ```souffle
 path([edge0.a,path0.b]) :- edge(edge0), path(path0), edge0.b = path0.a.
 ```